Wisconsin Security Deposit Returns and Deductions

 Landlords must return any remaining portion of a security deposit and an itemized statement of deductions, if any, no later than 21 days after the tenant vacates or is evicted from the rental unit.

-How Long Do Landlords Have to Return Security Deposits in Wisconsin?
+How Long Do Landlords Have To Return Security Deposits in Wisconsin?

 Wisconsin landlords have 21 days after the tenant vacates the rental unit or is evicted to return any remaining portion of a security deposit.